Who is eligible for admission?

 To be eligible for admission to the FUTURE program, students must have a cognitive impairment, characterized by significant limitations in: (i) intellectual and cognitive functioning; and (ii) adaptive behavior as expressed in conceptual, social, and practical adaptive skills; and be currently, or formerly, eligible for a free appropriate public education under the Individuals with Disabilities Education Act.
 Students must also:

-• be between the ages of 18–29 at the start of the program
+- Be between the ages of 18-29 years at the start of the program

 Can students with autism or an autism spectrum disorder enroll in the program?

 If a student with autism spectrum disorder (ASD) has a significant cognitive impairment with significant limitation in cognitive functioning, and limitations in adaptive behavior, and who was formerly or currently eligible for IDEA services, that student does meet the definition of an eligible student.

 In general, what skills/abilities increase a student’s chances of admission to and success during the FUTURE Program?

 - At least a third-grade reading level, preferably fourth and above